OneSparse/OneSparse/README.md

 By using a sparse matrix instead of dense, only the elements used are actually stored in the matrix.
-The parts of the matrix with no value are stored and interpreted as an "algebraic zero" value, which might not be the actual number zero, but other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.
+The parts of the matrix with no value are interpreted as an "algebraic zero" value, which might not be the actual number zero, but other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.
 The math used with sparse matrices is exactly the same as dense, the sparsity of the data doesn't matter to the math, but it does matter to how efficiently the matrix is implemented internally.

 pggraphblas is a postgres extension that provides access to two new
 types: `matrix` and `vector`, as well as the GraphBLAS api to